-Do you have a legal problem, dispute or conflict with an entrepreneur or consumer?
-And you are unable to reach a mutually agreed settlement?
+Do you have a legal problem, dispute, or conflict with an entrepreneur or consumer?
+And are you unable to reach a mutually agreed settlement?
 You can call in specialist help.
-In the Netherlands you can, for example, contact different types of preofessionals and bodies for information and (legal) advice:
+In the Netherlands you can contact different types of professionals and bodies for information and (legal) advice.

-A company lawyer advises on commercial legal matters.
+A company lawyer (legal counsel) advises on commercial legal matters within a company.

 Sector organisations and employers' organisations

 Sector organisations and employers' organisations represent the interests of their members.
 Members can sometimes obtain legal advice from the sector organisation and/or employers' organisation in which they participate.

-The aim of disputes committees (geschillencommissies) is to solve disputes without the intervention of a court.
+A dispute committee (geschillencommissie) solves disputes without the intervention of a court.
 Disputes committees have been set up for a large number of sectors (in Dutch).
 They work together in the Dutch Foundation for Consumer Complaints Boards (De Geschillencommissie).
-The foundation manages complaints between consumers and business owners, and between business owners.
+This foundation manages complaints between consumers and business owners, and between business owners.
 There are consumer-related committees and business-related committees.
-For this type of extrajudicial dispute resolution, the entrepreneur to whom you may want to file a complaint, must be affiliated to one of the disputes committees.
+If you want to file a complaint about an entrepreneur, they should be affiliated with a disputes committee.

 Debt collection agency or bailiff